 Initial evaluations were carried out for the area proposed and following the Search Area being identified by the Working Group, NWS as the GDF developer has completed further evaluations for the Search Area, to determine if it has potential.

-This area will now be taken forward by the Community Partnership for more detailed investigation and study.
+This area was taken forward by the Community Partnership for more detailed investigation and study.

 The results of the evaluations undertaken to date are available below.